Danene Sorace

-Danene Sorace is an American politician and current mayor of Lancaster, Pennsylvania.
+Danene Sorace is an American politician and former mayor of Lancaster, Pennsylvania.
 She was elected as the 43rd mayor of Lancaster and the second woman to serve in the position.
 She is a member of the Democratic Party.
 She received her bachelor's degree from Albright College and her master's degree in public policy from Rutgers University.
 She is also the former director of the Answer program at Rutgers.

 Sorace won election as mayor in 2017 with 73 percent of the vote to 23 percent for Republican nominee Cindy Stewart, and three independent candidates garnering a combined 4 percent.
 She began her term on January 3, 2018.
 Prior to becoming mayor, she served one four-year term on the Lancaster city council where she headed the finance committee.

 Sorace was reelected as mayor in 2021, defeating independent Willie E. Shell Sr.